,

 1. Who may start an Alberta approved farmers’ market?

-a not-for-profit community group or organization
+1. a registered not-for-profit community group or organization

-a local Chamber of Commerce
+2. a registered Chamber of Commerce

-a municipality
+3. a municipality

 OR

-incorporated specifically for the purpose of operating an Approved Market under the legislation of the:
+incorporated specifically for the purpose of operating an approved market under the legislation of the:

-Societies Act (Alberta)
+1. Societies Act (Alberta)

 2. How do I apply to have my market become an Alberta approved farmers’ market?